Sacramento County Sheriff's Office: History

 The first elected sheriff of Sacramento County was Joseph McKinney.
 In 1850, McKinney and his deputies were involved in a series of confrontations with Gold Rush-era squatters around the city of Sacramento.
-McKinney was killed in one such confrontation in August 1850.
+On August 15, 1850, Sheriff McKinney, who narrowly escaped the barrage of bullets the day before, rounded up twenty deputies and rode to Brighton, a settlement several miles outside of Sacramento, where squatters had barricaded themselves in a house.
+As the Sheriff and his deputies entered the house, the Sheriff ordered the armed squatters to lay down their weapons.
+A volley of gunfire erupted, killing the young sheriff who stood in the foreground of the confrontation.

 Sheriff Don Cox approved the formation of a Sheriff's Air Squadron in the late 1930s or early 1940s, prior to the attack on Pearl Harbor.
 The Squadron was inactive during World War II as a result of restrictions on civil aviation near the California coast.
 After the war ended, it became active again and began to undertake support activities for the Sheriff's Department, including prisoner transfers and search and rescue activities.

 The Sheriff's Department underwent significant changes in the 1970s.
 In the 1970 Sheriff's election, the Deputy Sheriff's Association voiced support for challenger Duane Lowe against incumbent John Misterly, following disagreements regarding deputies' training and pay.
 Lowe was elected in a run-off election, and during the next six years oversaw efforts to modernize the Sheriff's Department, extend new services to the community, and improve pay and working conditions for deputies.

 The Sheriff's Department's canine detail was created in 1979.

 In 1998, Theodore Kaczynski was held by the Sacramento Sheriff's Department on suicide watch during pre-trial interviews to determine his competency to stand trial and act as his own lawyer during criminal proceedings.

 In 2001, multiple-murderer Nikolay Soltys, one of the FBI's Ten Most Wanted, was captured by the Sacramento Sheriff's Department following one of the largest manhunts in Sacramento history.